h2oai/h2o-3/h2o-docs/src/product/explain.rst

 Model Explainability Interface
 ------------------------------

 The interface is designed to be simple and automatic -- all of the explanations are generated with a single function, ``h2o.explain()``.
-The input can be any of the following: an H2O model, a list of H2O models, an ``H2OAutoML`` object or an ``H2OAutoML`` Leaderboard slice, and a holdout frame.
+The input can be any of the following: an H2O model, a list of H2O models, an ``H2OAutoML`` object or an H2OFrame with a 'model_id' column (e.g. H2OAutoML leaderboard), and a holdout frame.
 If you provide a list of models or an AutoML object, there will be additional plots that do multi-model comparisons.

 .. tabs::